opulencephp/Opulence/application/rdev/models/ioc/README.md

 Only the primitive values should be passed in the array.
 They must appear in the same order as the constructor.

 ## Using Setters
 Sometimes a class needs setter methods to pass in dependencies.
-This is possible using both the `createNew()` and `createSingleton()` methods:
+This is possible using both the `makeNew()` and `makeShared()` methods:
 ```php
 class C
 {